Patrick Bordeleau: Playing career

 On June 9, 2011, he was signed to his first NHL contract with a one-year, two-way contract with the Colorado Avalanche of the NHL.
 After an early cut in the following Avalanche training camp, Bordeleau was again entrusted as the Monsters enforcer for the 2011–12 season, legitimizing himself as one of the AHL's premier heavyweights.

 Bordeleau was re-signed by the Avalanche to a one-year contract on June 16, 2012.
 With the 2012–13 NHL lock-out in effect he was assigned directly to the Monsters.
 In returning for his fifth season, he became the Monsters longest tenured player in franchise history.
 After 29 games with Lake Erie, he was recalled to attend the Avalanche training camp upon the lifting of the Lockout.
 Bordeleau was subsequently included in the Avalanche opening night roster for the 2012–13 season.
 On January 19, 2013, he made his NHL debut on the fourth line against the team that drafted him, the Minnesota Wild, in a 4-2 defeat.
 Bordeleau featured in 46 of 48 games with the Avalanche, as the teams enforcer he led the club in hits with 116 and finished second in penalty minutes.
 He scored his first NHL goal on April 11, 2013, against the Los Angeles Kings in a 3-2 shootout defeat.

 On June 5, 2013, Bordeleau was signed to a three-year contract extension to remain with the Avalanche.
 In the following 2013–14 season, he would appear in all 82 games and posted a career high 6 goals and 11 points, whilst leading the team in hits for a second consecutive season.

 In the 2014–15 season, Bordeleau's streak of 102 games played with Colorado would come to a halt after it was revealed Bordeleau received off-season back surgery and was expected to miss the opening three months of the campaign.
 After missing the first 31 games of the season, Bordeleau was activated and made his season debut against the Buffalo Sabres on December 20, 2014.
 During the contest Bordeleau suffered a fractured kneecap which ruled him out from the remainder of the season.

 At the conclusion of his contract, having not appeared with the Avalanche in the 2015–16 season, Bordeleau left as a free agent.
 On August 24, 2016, Bordeleau opted to sign abroad, agreeing to a one-year deal for the 2016–17 season with Welsh club, the Cardiff Devils of the EIHL.
 After one season in the EIHL, Bordeleau signed a one-year contract to play with Saint-Georges of the LNAH.

 Personal

-Following struggles with the break down of his marriage and gambling debts post NHL career, Bordeleau was arrested and detained in Bordeaux Prison, on February 18, 2020.
+Following struggles with the breakdown of his marriage and gambling debts post NHL career, Bordeleau was arrested and detained in Bordeaux Prison, on February 18, 2020.
 He was later sentenced to five months and 160 hours of community service for defrauding his ex stepfather-in-law of $63,000.
 He also pleaded guilty to criminal harassment and breach of condition.